nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

  </br>

 g) Linking your CareLink account as a data source is **not possible anymore using cloud hosted Nightscout sites**.
-Use an Android bridge device with a private version of xDrip+.
+Use an Android bridge device with a private version of xDrip.
 More information **[here](/uploader/xdripcarelink)**.

 <img src="/vendors/heroku/img/NewNS36.png" width="500px" />